IngmarBitter/defenders/md/GodAttributes/GodOmnicience.slides.md

 ![](OmniPics/GodBooksAndTime.jpg style="float: right; width: 9rem")

 * Omniscience is one of the most discussed and fascinating attributes of God
-* Defined in terms of truth:
-  * God knows all true propositions and believes no falsehoods
 * God knows all past, present, and future truths
+  * What exactly does that mean?
+  * How does God’s foreknowledge relate to human freedom?

 ---